Our class prayers by Olivia and Oliver.

 Romans - The Empire Strikes!
 (Autumn 2)

-Using the text Shackleton's Journey by William Grill as a focus, the children will write diary entries, letters and newspaper reports.
+Using the text Shackleton's Journey by William Grill as a focus, the children will write diary entries and letters.
 They will recall, select and organise historical information about Antarctic explorers – Shackleton, Scott and Amundsen and their expeditions to the South Pole.